901abc26123bee/901abc26123bee.github.io/source/_posts/How-to-deploy-a-Kubernate-Job-by-client-go-in-cluster.md

 ---
 title: How to deploy a Kubernetes Job by client-go in cluster
 date: 2023-09-07 23:47:47
+description: "The API server is a component of the Kubernetes control plane that exposes the Kubernetes API via HTTPS.
+It is the main management point of the entire cluster.
+To invoke this API, the client requests needs implement the correct auth(authentication and authorization).
+API server is also responsible for the authentication and authorization mechanism, processes REST operations, validates them, and updates the corresponding objects in Etcd.
+There are two main authentication mechanisms we can use handle the API Server auth, TLS/SSL Certificate-based auth(X509) and Token-based auth."
 categories: Kubernetes
 tags:
 - Kubernetes